elastic/enterprise-search-zoom-connector/README.md

 - The [zoom.client_id](#zoomclient_id-required) will be used to log in to the Zoom Oauth app.
 - The [zoom.client_secret](#zoomclient_secret-required) will be used to log in to the Zoom Oauth app.
-- The [zoom.refresh_token](#zoomrefresh_token-required) will be used to generate the new access token to make API requests for fetching the data from zoom.
+- The [zoom.refresh_token](#zoomrefresh_token-required) will be used to generate the new access token to make API requests for fetching the data from Zoom.

 Later, you will [configure the connector](#configure-the-connector) with these values.